AgiGames/VectorsInC/README.md

 # VectorsInC
-Implementation Of C++ Vectors in C
+Implementation of C++ Vectors in C